 Authors are invited, but not required, to include supplemental materials such as additional images and videos, executables, and data for reproducibility of results, etc. These materials do not form a part of the official submission and will be viewed only at the discretion of the reviewers.

-Can I provide a video with my brief?
+Can I provide a video with my brief submission?

-Briefs may be accompanied by a video that is five minutes or less in length.
+Yes.
+Your accompanying video should be five minutes or less in length.